vittoriofortino84/EDTOX/README.md

 ## 2_1_Drug_matrix_wTO.R
-- Removing the control samples of the preprocessed LFC values related to Drug Matrix data source for rat in vitro hepatocytes and rat in vivo.
+- Removing the control samples from the preprocessed and normalized LFC values related to Drug Matrix data source for rat in vitro hepatocytes and rat in vivo.
 - Selection of the three exposure time points 1,3 and 5 days for in vivo and 1 day for in vitro and splitting the data as four data frames.
 - Selection of the genes expressed in liver and orthology mapping of the probe IDs to entrez gene values
-- Compiling gene co-expression networks from the data frames using wTO package with bootstrap resampling method.
+- Compiling 4 gene co-expression networks from the data frames using wTO package with bootstrap resampling method.

 ## 2_2_TG_Gates_wTO.R
-A list of eight data frames from the log2fold change values of the genes expressed in rat liver after compound exposure are  generated for open TG-GATEs rat and human in vitro 1 day and rat in vivo for single low, middle and high doses for 1 day and repeated in vivo doses for 8, 15 and 29 days are generated.
-Orthology mapping between rat to human genes was done.
-The list is used for generation of the gene co-expression networks using wTO package.
+- Removing control samples from the preprocesses and normalized LFC values related to TG-Gates data source for rat in vitro, human invitro and rat in vivo.
+- Selection of three dose levels (high, middle and low) and three time points (8, 15 and 29 days) from the LFC values related to TG-Gates rat in vivo.
+(6 data frames)
+- Selection of 1 day time exposure related to human and rat in vitro LFC values. (two data frames)
+- Selection of the genes expressed in the liver from each data frame and orthology mapping of probe IDs to gene entrez IDs.
+- Compiling 8 gene co-expression networks from the resulting data frames using wTO package with bootstrap resampling method.

 ## 2_3_LINCS_wTO.R